pilight/pilight-usb-nano/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](http://www.gnu.org/licenses/gpl-3.0)

 ## New v2 firmware features:
- - Can run on any AVR Arduino compatible board, like Arduino UNO, Nano, MEGA, Leonardo, etc.
+ - Can run on any AVR Arduino compatible board, like Arduino UNO, Nano, MEGA, Leonardo, etc. any clock speed allowed.
- - Can run on other platforms like Arduino DUE, M0 (any SAMD boards), ESP8266, ESP32, Teensy, even Raspberry Pico.
+ - Can run on other platforms like Arduino SAMD boards (DUE, M0, etc.), ESP8266, ESP32, Teensy, even Raspberry Pico.
+ - Works using the MCU's internal USB-Serial COM port (CDC/ACM device class) or any onboard/external USB-Serial adapter.
  - Fully Arduino IDE compiler environment compatible.
 Arduino PRO IDE and Arduino CLI also supported.
  - Configurable RF receiver output (RX_PIN); must be interrupt attachable, depends board (D2 as default).
  - Configurable RF transmitter input (TX_PIN); can be any digital pin, depends board (D5 as default).
+ - Support to configure a digital output so that a led blinks at valid RF code reception.
+ - Support to configure send of every 'space' before 'pulse', which stripped in previous version firmware.
+ - Support to configure initial RX settings at boot, like as 's:22,200,3000,51000@'.
+ - Fix TX pulse generator drift from 9.95µS to 0.69µS (AVR@16Mhz).
+ - Improve RX pulse meter resolution from 10µS to 4µS (AVR@16Mhz).

 ## Usage:

 1. Compile the firmware:
   ```
-  - Open Ardino IDE application
+  - Open Arduino IDE application
   - File> Open> Select file "pilight-usb-nano.ino"
   - Tools> Board> Select your board
   - Sketch> Verify/Compile